mattlean/lean-space/README.md

 Website for [MattLean.com](https://mattlean.com) from 2015–2020.

 ## About This Project
-Details about Lean Space can be found here:
+Screenshots and other project details can be found here:
 https://mattlean.com/projects/lean-space

-Learn more about the development and design process for this project by reading the case study here:
+Learn more about Lean Space's development & design process by reading the case study here:
 https://mattlean.com/blog/cs-lean-space

 This project has been succeeded by [MattLean.com (2020)](https://github.com/mattlean/mattlean.com-2020).